Qara Oasis: Demography

 The population was 363 people as of 2006.

 Economy

-There is no service coverage for the area.
+There is no mobile network service coverage for the area.

 Because the oasis is not connected to the national electricity grid, solar cells and diesel generators provide the energy needed for street lighting and home use.
 It has a school for basic education, and it was declared the first illiteracy-free village in Matrouh Governorate in 2009, but it lacks a medical unit and relief convoys frequent it to provide basic medical services.
-There is one singular car for supply runs.
+There is only one car available for supply runs.

 In popular culture

 The oasis appears in the 1958 war film Ice Cold in Alex.